dinhhung2512/Archon/README.md

   - Optional.
 Default = true
   - If enabled, Archon will check every 5 minutes for miners that haven't sent an update in more than **half of** `minerUpdateTimeout` seconds (Default = 1800 seconds or 30 minutes) and show a warning in the console and write a warning to the log file if logging is enabled.
 - `timeout` *`Unsigned 8-bit Integer`*
   - Optional.
 Default = 5 seconds.
+Minimum = 3.
-  - Override the default timeout duration for all chains, which will apply to getting mining info requests and deadline submission requests.
+  - Specify the default timeout duration for all chains, which will apply to getting mining info requests and deadline submission requests.
 This is how long Archon will wait for a response after sending a request - if no response is received within this time then Archon will resend the request.
 For deadline submissions Archon will only retry up to a default of 5 times.
 You can change this setting using the `submitAttempts` configuration setting (per chain or global).
+  - This setting can be overridden per chain by specifying the it in the chain configuration.
 - `submitAttempts` *`Unsigned 8-bit Integer`*
   - Optional.
 Default = 5 attempts.
-  - Override the default maximum amount of times that Archon will attempt to submit a deadline before giving up.
+  - Specify the default maximum amount of times that Archon will attempt to submit a deadline before giving up.
+  - This setting can be overridden per chain by specifying the it in the chain configuration.

 ## Sample configuration file
-Archon will look in the working directory (usually the same location as the executable) for `archon.yaml`.
+Archon will look in the **working directory** (usually the same location as the executable) for `archon.yaml`.
+You can change the working directory in windows or linux, just do some googling.

 If the file cannot be loaded or is non-existent, Archon will ask you if you would like to generate one.
 Be warned: If you agree, Archon will overwrite any existing `archon.yaml` file in the working directory, this is not reversible!